eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-1.md

   printf("[INFO] Client connected to server\n");
 ```

-The `accept()` [function](https://man7.org/linux/man-pages/man2/accept.2.html), defined in the `<sys/socket.h>` header, accepts the incoming client connection and creates a new socket for the same.
+The [`accept()`](https://en.wikipedia.org/wiki/Berkeley_sockets#:~:text=1%20is%20returned.-,accept,-%5Bedit%5D) function, defined in the [`<sys/socket.h>`](https://pubs.opengroup.org/onlinepubs/7908799/xns/syssocket.h.html) header, accepts the incoming client connection and creates a new socket for the same.

 - `listen_sock_fd`: The file descriptor of the listening socket.
 - `(struct sockaddr *)&client_addr`: A pointer to the `client_addr` structure where information about the client's address will be stored.
 - `&client_addr_len`: A pointer to the variable storing the size of the client address structure.
 Upon successful execution, `accept()` updates this variable with the actual size of the client address structure.
+This is required because the size of the sockaddr structure may vary depending on whether it's an IPv4 or IPv6 address.

 After `accept()` completes successfully, the server can use the `conn_sock_fd` file descriptor to communicate with the client over the newly established connection.

 ::: tip NOTE
-`accept()` is a blocking system call, meaning that when it is invoked, the program execution halts until a connection request is received from a client.
-In a blocking call, the program cannot proceed to execute further instructions until the specified condition is met or the operation completes.
+When accept() is called, it initiates a blocking system call, causing the program execution to enter a state wait state until a connection request is received from a client.

+So when the server runs and reaches the accept() function call, it will the pause execution at this line, waiting until it receives a connection request from a client.
+Once a client attempts to connect, the accept() function will return, allowing the server to proceed with handling the client connection.
 :::

 Let us pause for a bit and recap what just happened: